bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 our belief that it will rain ("Is it going to rain?
 It might, it looks cloudy.").
 Alternatively, if it's not raining there is definitely some degree of plausibility that it is not cloudy.
-With Boolean logic and it's strict true/false dichotomy, we cannot really make any conclusions but with plausible reasoning we can at least make *some* statements.
+With Boolean logic and it's strict true/false dichotomy, we cannot really make any conclusions from the premise but with plausible reasoning we can change our degree of belief about the propositions.

 Of course, there is not much precision (read: mathematics) in what we've said, we're just trying to gain some intuition on how we would ideally reason about